Historical Photos – New U.P. Mining Pictures

 Mackinac Island view from the fort during the National Park era.

 Every year Mackinac Island is inundated with tourists.
 The island in St. Ignace Bay has always been a focus of attention.
-After being the hub of the fur trade, the island saw a decline as fortunes dissapated in the early 1800s.
+After being the hub of the fur trade, the island saw a decline as fortunes dissipated in the early 1800s.
 Being on the shipping path of the Great Lakes kept it alive and cruise ships began hitting destinations throughout the lakes and one was Mackinac Island.
 People started coming just to see it.
 The natural beauty, the history, it all beaconed visitors to the region.

 This is an engraving that shows a very early Mackinac Island.